Ted Drewes: In the press

+Ted Drewes' shops and frozen custard have drawn the attention of The New York Times several times over the years, including in 1986, 1997, and 1999.
+In 2004, reporter R.W.
+Apple Jr. extolled the custard in an article on Midwestern sweets.

+In 1986, The New York Times revealed that the origin of the Blizzard from Dairy Queen was an attempt by a franchisee to mimic the Ted Drewes concrete.

-In 2006, the Route 66 location was featured on the Food Network show Feasting on Asphalt, hosted by Alton Brown.
+In 2006, Alton Brown featured the Route 66 location on the Food Network show Feasting on Asphalt.

-In 2010, it was recommended by Bobby Flay on the "Sweet Tooth" episode of The Best Thing I Ever Ate.
+In 2010, Bobby Flay recommended Ted Drewes on the "Sweet Tooth" episode of The Best Thing I Ever Ate.

-In 2011, it was featured in a special "Route 66" episode of Man v.
+In 2011, Ted Drewes was featured in a "Route 66" episode of Man v.
 Food Nation, hosted by Adam Richman.

-In 2014, it was awarded the "Riverfront Times" 2014 award for "Best Frozen Custard in St. Louis."
+In 2014, the Riverfront Times 2014 award for "Best Frozen Custard in St. Louis" went to Ted Drewes.

-In 2017, it was awarded 'Best ice cream shop in the world’ by Soolnua, a branding and marketing firm in Dublin, Ireland, that publishes its world ice cream index every year.
+In 2017, Ted Drewes was named "Best Ice Cream Shop in the World" by SoolNua, an Irish marketing firm that publishes a world ice cream index every year.

+In 2024, Ted Drewes was featured in History Channel's The Food That Built America.
+During the episode entitled "Ice Cream Revolution", it is stated that the concept of the Blizzard from Dairy Queen was copied from the Ted Drewes concrete.